 What Does “Best Interests of the Child” Mean?

 The GAL’s recommendations are based on a legal principle called the best interests standard.
-This standard requires that any legal decision involving a minor must prioritize the child’s:
+This standard requires that any legal decision involving a minor must prioritize the child’s:- Physical safety

 - Emotional stability